Adeniyi Johnson speaks up, begs wife as alleged side chic posts his photo

 He also took his time to apologise to his wife, actress Shai and affirmed that she is his only queen.

-He begged her to forgive him for what his playfulness and free spirit has caused her.
+The actor begged her to forgive him for what his playfulness and free spirit had caused her.

 "This my write up is first to apologise to my darling wife @i_am_shai for causing this kind of buzz you know I’ll do anything in me to avoid .. this is the least of what you deserve to be candid you do not deserve it!!!
 Dear ASHABI I am deeply sorry for what my free spirit and playfulness has cost us today..
 YES I AM A KING AND YOU ARE MY ONE AND ONLY OLORI … This is coming from the deepest part of me ..
 MABINU IYAWO MI "